Fresh Summer Berry Gratin

 This delightful summertime treat is a spinoff of the traditional Italian dessert, zabaglione, which is a light delicious custard typically served with a topping of fresh fruit.
-The beauty of this dish is that it is presented as a warm inviting collection of our favorite berries topped off with a yummy golden crust.
+The beauty of this dish is that it is presented as a warm inviting collection of your favorite berries topped off with a yummy golden crust.
 Fresh from the oven, this Fresh Summer Berry Gratin is a sure winner.
 And as an extra bonus, it’s naturally gluten-free.

 According to the folks at Gourmet Sleuth, zabaglione [za·ba·glio·ne] is a simple Italian dessert made of egg yolks, sugar and Marsala wine and served warm.
 The French refer to this as Sabayon and it is used as a dessert or a sauce.
 Historically, zabaglione is said to have been invented in the 16th Century in Florence, Italy in the court of the Medici.